nico0695/api-storage/README.md

 ## 📝 How It Works

 1. **Upload Flow:**
-   - Client sends file via multipart form-data
+   - Client sends file via multipart form-data with optional customName and metadata
    - Multer processes the upload and stores in memory
-   - Zod validates file metadata
+   - Zod validates file metadata and optional fields
    - File is uploaded to Backblaze B2 with unique key
-   - Metadata is saved to SQLite database
+   - Metadata (including customName and metadata JSON) is saved to SQLite database
-   - Response includes file details
+   - Response includes file details with all fields

 2. **List Flow:**
    - Retrieves all file metadata from SQLite
-   - Returns array of files sorted by creation date
+   - Returns array of files sorted by creation date with all fields

+3. **Get File Details Flow:**
+   - Validates file ID
+   - Retrieves file record from database
+   - Generates a presigned download URL (valid for 1 hour)
+   - Returns file details including download URL

-3. **Delete Flow:**
+4. **Delete Flow:**
    - Validates file ID
    - Finds file record in database
    - Deletes file from B2 using stored key